Radnaskel/parkinsons-transcriptomics-ml/README.md

 The work consists of two complementary studies:

 Within-cohort modeling (**GSE99039**) – development and evaluation of machine learning models using cross-validation.
-Cross-cohort external validation (**GSE6613**) – independent validation of trained models across a separate dataset with batch-effect correction and gene-level harmonization.
+Cross-cohort external evaluation (GSE6613) – exploratory assessment of model transferability across an independent cohort after gene-level harmonization and batch-effect correction.

 ---
 ## Key Results